Skip to Content

 For NASA’s Artemis program, SpaceX has government contracts worth up to nearly $4 billion to complete the task of developing a cost-effective space transportation system.

 During the fourth integrated Starship test flight in early June, the spacecraft endured significant damage.
-The Starship spacecraft shed numerous heat tiles designed to shield the vehicle from intense temperatures caused by the pressure and friction of reentry.
+The vehicle shed numerous heat tiles designed to shield it from intense temperatures caused by the pressure and friction of reentry.

 “Because of lost tiles … the forward flaps were so melted it was like trying to control it with little skeleton hands,” Musk said after that mission, adding that the fourth flight landed roughly 6 miles (9.7 kilometers) away from its intended splashdown site in the Indian Ocean.